 On the other hand, Ionic utilizes Angular language to develop mobile applications which is supported by Google.
 Hence, chances are less for Google to discontinue the use of Angular for developing mobile apps.

 Xamarin has nice guidelines on how to improve performance and decrease battery consumption by a mobile application.
 Ionic on the other hand makes it very difficult for us to optimize battery consumption.

-17. Testing and Debugging for Xamarin vs Ionic
+Tools for Testing & Debugging : Xamarin vs Ionic difference

 Xamarin Studio and Xamarin’s Visual Studio extensions include advanced debugging tools that work across the full spectrum of supported platforms and environments.
 Developers can perform interactive debugging on an app that is running in the Android emulator, the iOS simulator, or even directly on hardware.